jharwell/jharwell.github.io/content/project/fordyca/index.md

 slides: ""
 ---

-In this project, I have investigated the following research questions, using foraging task (i.e. collecting blocks and bringing them to a central location) as a testbed:
+In this project, I have investigated the following research questions, in the context of the Foraging Problem (i.e., collecting blocks and bringing them to a central location):

 - In environments not specifically designed to be amenable to using caches (temporal pickup/drop sites), such as flat, open spaces, can static caches